NU-CEM/CompPhys/_posts/2021-08-02-ODE_exercises.md

 with the initial condition $x=0$ at $t=0$.

-Plot $x(t)$ for a number of steps $N$ equal to 10, 20, 50 and 1000.
-How does convergence compare to that when using Euler's method?
+Plot $x(t)$ up to $t=100$, using 1000 steps.
+Investigate convergence with respect to the number of steps, and compare this to the performance of Euler's method.

 ## Modelling a non-linear pendulum